AthenACHY/AthenACHY.github.io/_stories/2020-12-20-Compromises-and-rotten-compromises.md

 Between individuals, there are two types of compromises: anemic and sanguine.
 Anemic attempts reflect liberal competition, that both parties try to maximize their own benefits.
 Sanguine compromise, on the other hand based on the mutual recognition and respect of the opposite side; that striking a deal to promote a collective wellness (which may involve giving up dreams or values).
-Another interesting point Margalit raised was that economic transaction reinforce the notion that most things can be translated into prices, that a lot of seemingly privileged values are now open to economic negotiations; it is good that more deals could be reach but it can be bad as morality can now be easily diluted.
+Another interesting point Margalit raised was that economic transaction reinforce the notion that most things can be translated into prices, that a lot of seemingly privileged values are now open to economic negotiations; it is good that more deals could be reached but it can be bad as morality can now be easily diluted.

 On the bigger scale, we can consider what kind of society we live in: a moral, a indifferent, a tribal, or a immoral society.
 Margalit argues that ethics regulate thick relations, while morality regulate thin relations; an ethical leader would act most selfishly in defending the interests of their tribe.